 Receive endless high-fives and hugs from family, neighbors, friends, and strangers when serving this Beet & Goat Cheese Terrine at your next meal, party, or barbecue.
-This BEETutiful appetizer is delicious, nutritious, and stunningly vibrant.
+This fabulous appetizer is delicious, nutritious, and stunningly vibrant.

 I am a goat cheese junkie, and although I limit my dairy intake, I cannot deny my attachment to cheese, especially goat cheese.
 Add the sweet earthiness of beets with a subtle savory goat cheese and magical inspiration always ensues!

 Featured on Bourbon and Blueberries, this recipe and blog titled "Eeew, Beets," addresses the many beet non-enthusiasts who perhaps are looking for a way to incorporate more beets into their diet.
 For all the beet lovers, this unique appetizer showcases the beetroot's earthy sweetness and distinct flavor.
 Yum!
 Beets are incredibly diverse, and this is one of many delightful and creative ways to serve beets.
 Add sprigs of basil, cilantro, or parsley for color and flavor.
-Enjoy!

 4 large beets (preferably golden or red beets)

-- 1 large roll of goat cheese (about 11 oz)
+1 large roll of goat cheese (about 11 oz)

 1/3 cup of olive oil

 1 large clove of garlic

-- zest and juice of half a lemon
+zest and juice of half a lemon

 good quality salt and pepper

 Layer beets, goat cheese, and the seasoned olive oil; then press everything together.
 Use toothpicks to keep the layers together.

 Boil your beets with the skin on until they are tender all the way through (at least a half hour) or steam beets for 15-20 minutes.
 When beets are cooked, the skin should wipe right off.
 When the beets have cooled, peel the skin off and slice them as thinly as you can with a very sharp knife or mandoline slicer.